Train-Free Segmentation in MRI with Cubical Persistent Homology: Related work

-Topological Data Analysis is a field at the intersection of computational geometry, algebraic topology and data analysis.
-It aims at capturing relevant geometric and topological information from datasets.
-Since its emergence in the 2000s, it has been applied to a wide range of problems, from medicine, physics, computer vision and machine learning, among others \cite{oudot2017persistence,skaf2022topological,singh2023topological}.
-We provide a short introduction to Persistent Homology---TDA's most popular tool---in \Cref{sec:background}, and refer the reader to \cite{carlsson2009topology,chazal2021introduction} for an extended presentation.
-As far as this review section is concerned, it is enough to know that PH yields \textit{persistence diagrams}, which are summaries of the homology of the image at different scales.
-They contain information relative to the image's topological features: connected components (degree-0 homology), loops (degree-1), or sphere-shaped objects (degree-2).
+Topological Data Analysis lies at the intersection of computational geometry, algebraic topology, and data analysis.
+It aims to capture relevant geometric and topological information from data \cite{carlsson2009topology,chazal2021introduction}.
+Since its emergence in the 2000s, it has been applied to a wide range of problems, including medicine, physics, computer vision, and machine learning \cite{oudot2017persistence,skaf2022topological,singh2023topological}.